Regaining Your Strength After Chemo: Your Complete Guide

 Initially, moving may seem daunting, and that’s okay.

 Aim to gradually incorporate light activities like walking, stretching, or yoga into your daily routine.
-Seek guidance from a physiotherapist or a fitness instructor experienced in cancer recovery; they can provide a customized routine that accommodates your current strength and gradually increases intensity so you can get stronger without risking injuries.
+Seek guidance from a physiotherapist or a fitness instructor experienced in cancer recovery; they can provide a customized routine that accommodates your current strength and gradually increases intensity so you can get stronger without risking injuries as you transition to life after cancer.

 For example, you might start with low-impact exercises such as swimming or water aerobics, which are easy on your joints but effectively build strength and endurance.